BroadcomMFD/bridge-for-git-explorer/README.md

 **Follow these steps:**

-1. Click the Bridge for Git Explorer icon in the activity bar.
+1. Click the Bridge for Git Explorer icon in the Activity Bar.

-   The extension opens and the name and branch of your work-environment mapping appear in the tree.
+   The extension opens and the name and branch of your work-environment mapping are displayed in the tree.

 2. Click the name of the mapping to expand the tree.

-3. View the available systems, subsystems, and elements of the Endevor inventory location by clicking through the folders in the tree.
+3. View the available systems, subsystems, and elements of the Endevor inventory location by browsing the folders in the tree.

 4. Click an element to view its contents.